 The purpose of the cost proposal format below is to allow offerors to submit pricing in a consistent manner that the State can evaluate and score.
-The amount indicated below will be used to establish a billing/payment plan in the resultant contract.
+Proposals priced above \$1,500,000 will be considered non-responsive and will be rejected.
+The table below must be completed in full.